-Brent Cunningham is the Managing Editor.
+Brent Cunningham (he/him) is Executive Editor.
 Cunningham was deputy editor of the Columbia Journalism Review from 2001-2014.
-He has written for The Washington Post, USA Today, The Nation, Lapham’s Quarterly, CNN.com and Nieman Reports.
-His critical writing about the media was included in the anthology “Our Unfree Press: One Hundred Years of Radical Media Criticism.”
-And his writing about food was selected for the “Best Food Writing anthology.
+He has written for The Washington Post, The Wall Street Journal, USA Today, The Nation, Pacific Standard, Lapham’s Quarterly, Vox, CNN.com and Nieman Reports.
+His critical writing about the media was included in the anthology Our Unfree Press: One Hundred Years of Radical Media Criticism.
+And his writing about food has been included in the Best Food Writing anthology.
 He can be reached at firstname.lastname@example.org.

-George Black is Editor-at-Large.
+George Black (he/him) is Editor-at-Large.
 In his 30 years in journalism, including stints as foreign editor of The Nation and a columnist for the Los Angeles Times, George Black has written about everything from the civil wars in Central America and the democracy movement in China to climate change in South Asia and energy conflicts in the American West.
 From 2004-2014 he was executive editor of OnEarth magazine, published by the Natural Resources Defense Council (NRDC).
 He continues to write a regular column for onearth.org and is a frequent contributor to the newyorker.com.
 His most recent book, Empire of Shadows: The Epic Story of Yellowstone, was a finalist for the 2013 Los Angeles Times Book Prize.
 A frequent traveler to India, he is now at work on a new book, his seventh–a personal journey through the history and culture of the Ganges, to be published by St. Martin’s Press in 2016.
 He can be reached at email@example.com

-Dennis Chamberlin is the Director of Photography.
-He is an associate professor at the Greenlee School of Journalism and Communication at Iowa State University where he teaches photojournalism and multimedia storytelling.
-He has over 25 years experience as a photojournalist for a variety of publications including National Geographic, The New York Times Magazine, and TIME.
-A former staff photographer at The Denver Post, he was also a member of the staff atThe Fort Wayne News-Sentinel that was awarded a Pulitzer in 1983.
-He grew up in the midwest, spent most of his career working in Europe and now calls Iowa home.
-He can be reached at email@example.com.
+Deni Chamberlin (she/her) is the Director of Photography.
+Deni is an associate professor at the Greenlee School of Journalism and Communication at Iowa State University and teaches photojournalism and multimedia storytelling.
+She has over 25 years experience as a photojournalist for a variety of publications including National Geographic, The New York Times Magazine, and TIME.
+A former staff photographer at The Denver Post, Deni was also a member of the staff at The Fort Wayne News-Sentinel that was awarded a Pulitzer in 1983.
+Growing up in the Midwest, she worked in Europe for many years and now calls Iowa home. email@example.com.

-Elizabeth Royte is a Contributing Editor.
+Elizabeth Royte (she/her) is a Contributing Editor.
 She is the author of the critically acclaimed Garbage Land: On the Secret Trail of Trash; Bottlemania: How Water Went On Sale and Why We Bought It; and The Tapir’s Morning Bath: Solving the Mysteries of the Tropical Rain Forest, and has written on environmental issues for The New York Times magazine, National Geographic, Harper’s, Outside, and other magazines.
 Royte is a frequent contributor to The New York Times Book Review and a contributing editor for OnEarth magazine.
-Her work has been anthologized in The Best American Science Writing for 2004 and for 2009, the environmental omnibus Naked, and Outside Magazine‘s Why Moths Hate Thomas Edison.
+Her work has been anthologized in The Best American Science Writing for 2004 and for 2009, the environmental omnibus “Naked,” and Outside Magazine‘s “Why Moths Hate Thomas Edison.”
 A former Alicia Patterson Foundation fellow, she is the recipient of Bard College’s John Dewey Award for Distinguished Public Service.

-Chuck Abbott is Editor of FERN’s Ag Insider.
+Chuck Abbott (he/him) is Editor of FERN’s Ag Insider.
 With three decades of Washington experience, Abbott is an old hand at covering U.S. food and agriculture policy at the national level, ranging from the “Nutrition Facts” labels on food and the never-ending tussle over food stamp rules to renovation of the farm program.
 Abbott, who grew up on a farm in northern Illinois, was a long-time Reuters commodities correspondent in Washington after a stint as national farm editor for United Press International.
 You can sign up for his daily newsletter, the Ag Insider, here on our Web site.
 He can be reached at firstname.lastname@example.org.